Naperville Emergency Management Agency (NEMA)

-The primary responsibility of the Communications Unit includes the establishment and providing of ancillary communications during times of limited communications, including disasters and emergencies.
-The Communications Unit will also provide logistics support during emergency situations.
-In addition, the Communications Unit will support Emergency Operations Center (EOC) Weather Operations and to provide weather spotting services during times of potentially damaging weather.
+The primary responsibility of the Communications Unit includes establishing and providing ancillary communications during times of limited communications, including disasters and emergencies.
+The Communications Unit also provides logistics support during emergency situations.
+In addition, the Communications Unit supports Emergency Weather Operations and provides weather spotting services during times of potentially damaging weather.

-The primary responsibility of the Operations Unit is to provide support for community emergencies and disasters.
-During non-emergency conditions, the NEMA Operations Unit will provide support for community activities (e.g. special events).
-The NEMA Operations Unit may also provide community outreach and training on preparedness topics.
+The primary responsibility of the Field Unit is to provide support for community emergencies and disasters including major Police and Fire activities.
+During non-emergency conditions, the Field Unit provides support for community activities (e.g. special events).
+The Field Unit may also provide community outreach and training on preparedness topics.